hernantz/blog/content/its-the-competition-stupid.md

 Some societies may meassure progess by advancements in human rights or the level of happiness of it's individuals [^8], others by more concrete figures like GDP, child mortality or number of college graduates.
+Moreover, pray consider that there are multiple ways to meassure things like efficiency, innovation or poverty.

 Maybe all of them are desirable, but which one is more important and how much more important?
-Remember you always have limited resources, so there will be sacrifices that need to be done.
+Remember you always have limited resources, so there will be sacrifices needed to be done.

 **There is no absolute standard of justice and prosperity**.
 The pursuit of universal justice, equality and happiness for that matter, is futile.
-They can only be approximated to an agreed ideal that might change over time and is prone to subjective interpretation, if reliable metrics are not provided.
+They can only be approximated to an agreed ideal that might change over time and is prone to subjective interpretation, if no reliable metrics are provided.

-The only thing left for us is to agree on a set of artificial impositions that we are all going to live by and that are better, to our understanding, for the kind of world we want to live in.
+The only thing left for us is to agree on a set of artificial impositions that we are all going to live by and that are better, to our understanding, for the kind of society we want to live in.
 While these arbitrary impositions cannot be agreed universally, ideally, we would have the capability to be part of their selection somehow.

-There was no justice for dinosaurs.
-Even when they might have done everything they could in terms of adaptation through millions of years of evolution, they couldn't survive a gigantic meteorite (something that doesn't frequently and was impossible to anticipate).
-Again, many factors one does not control.

-Recordemos que la meritocracia no existe, ya que no es facil asegurar que el mas apto termine logrando los mejores resultados, puede pasar que alguien tenga mas suerte, mas influencias, o haya estado bajo tierra cuando cayo el metiorito.

-A career open to all talents: every person should not have artificial impositions or obstacles that prevent them from pursuing a career/goal, should they have the opportunity and capacity to do it.

-Impones barreras en tu empresa para que no cualquiera puede entrar, solo los que vos crees mas aptos para un puesto.
-Impones barreras para limitar el accionar de violentos o psicopatas.

-## The good monopoly
+## Public enemy number one
 I'm considering the government as an organization that defines rules and takes measures that are for all to obey or comply.
 Goverments have the power of law enforcement, which other organizations don't.

-There are two primal fears in modern societies:

-1. Monopolies: concentration of power in evil people.
-2. Inequality and Lack of opportunities: Someone should provide them.

-Instead of monopolies, we should think about the things that limit competition:

-- Rules that protect them (bureaucracy, laws, regulations, minimum wages, etc)
-- Corruption and mafia, usually hand in hand with a bigger power that permits these violations.
-- Lack of investment in technology that could provide alternatives in case of the so called "natural monopolies"
-- It works well and it's efficient
-- Accepted because it can be changed every now and then (like governments)

-These roles are delegated to the government.

-## Public enemy number one

 Concepts like justice and equality are mere ideals hard to reach universally.
 What is fair for some, might not be so for others.
 They only make sense when applied in a pragmatic way in a